j-mendez/react-native-reader/README.md

 | indicatorProps       | undefined | object    | Optional: Exposes all [ActivityIndicator](https://facebook.github.io/react-native/docs/activityindicator) props |
 | onError              | null      | function  | Optional: A function that fires the error if a url is not valid                                                 |

-This package also exposes every prop for react-native-webview.
-For the list of all available props check out [Other Props](https://github.com/react-native-community/react-native-webview/blob/master/docs/Reference.md#style)
+This package also exposes every prop for react-native-render-html.
+For the list of all available props check out [Other Props](https://github.com/archriss/react-native-render-html)